ZeroKlu/rust-training/ch06-enumerations/01-enumerations.md

 ## Enumerations ##

-Enumerations (or *enums*) define a type by identifying (enumerating) all of its possible variants.
+An enumeration (or *enum*) defines a type by identifying (enumerating) all of its possible variants.

 There are a number of useful built-in enums, and in addition you can define your own in your code.

-Let's look at an example where we're enumerating the IP Address versions.
+Let's look at an example where we're enumerating IP Address versions.

 ```rust
 // Define the enumeration